UPDATED DECEMBER 2021

 The NWT carpark will open alongside the visitor centre opening.
 There is a partial one way system in place and passing spaces along the board walk but we request that visitors remain mindful of social distancing guidelines.
 The reserve is free to enter.

 The NWT carpark will open alongside the visitor centre.
-All hides will be open after 17 May with no further requirement to pre book.
+All hides are open as usual.
 There is no one way system in place but we request that visitors remain mindful of social distancing guidelines.
 Normal reserve entry charges apply.

-We look forward to now welcoming visitors to our centres once again.
+We look forward to welcoming visitors to our centres and nature reserves.